CZ4042-nndl/Deep-Image-Colourization-Techniques/README.md

    3. set `starting_epoch = (current checkpoint epoch + 1)`
    4. set data path in `CustomDataset`
 3. Run the file to resume training ```python training_script.py```

+## Downloading COCO Dataset
+1. You can run DataAnalysis.ipynb to download the COCO Dataset and reduce the size of all images (to get training data)
+2. You'll need a valid kaggle api key and atleast 55 GB of free space